2 cocktails in one post! One Creamy and coffee-y as a latte martini, one fruity as a blueberry pie! Cheers!

 A lot of nights after getting the kids down to bed we like to settle down on our couch and watch some TV while blogging about cocktails.
 While this might seem rather distracting to productive writing, it can occasionally serve as a good point of inspiration, especially when you start to notice that lots of shows make food and drink a central point in the show.

-One such show is HBO’s Curb Your Enthusiasm, which also just happens to feature Smirnoff No. 21 Vodka’s new spokesman, Ted Danson playing a version of Ted Danson.
+One such show is HBO’s Curb Your Enthusiasm, which also just happens to feature Smirnoff No. 21 Vodka’s new spokesman, Ted Danson.
+Ted Danson is playing a version of Ted Danson.
 Curb Your Enthusiasm shows a fictional version of the life of Larry David, one of the geniuses behind Seinfeld, and his interactions with his celebrity friends like Ted Danson.

 Smirnoff No. 21 Vodka asked us to come up with a pair of cocktails to help celebrate the return of Curb Your Enthusiasm to HBO for its 9th season on October 1st, 2017!
 We sat down and binge watched a couple hours where we noticed that Larry David and Ted Danson have quite the spicy relationship!

 The Prettay, Prettay, Prettay Good Latte Martini is inspired by Larry David’s catch phrase and Ted Danson’s love of a good martini.
-The Prettay, Prettay, Prettay Good Latte Martini is our version of an espresso martini, but with a spicy twist.
+The Prettay, Prettay, Prettay Good Latte Martini is our version of an espresso martini.
+But, with a spicy twist.
 We started out with a nice dose of the classic Smirnoff No. 21 Vodka and combined that with a bit of chili powder and cinnamon to bring a spicy and aromatic edge to the cocktail.

-Next we added in some cold brew coffee and a bit of chocolate coffee liqueur to bring a rich deep coffee flavor to the cocktail.
+Next we added in some cold brew coffee and a bit of chocolate coffee liqueur.
+This brought a rich deep coffee flavor to the cocktail.
 The combination of chocolate, coffee and spicy vodka makes for a great start, but you definitely need a bit of heavy cream if we were going to call this a latte cocktail!

 The second part of our cocktail pair is inspired by a hilarious scene where Ted Danson tries to send Larry and his dining partner a piece of blueberry pie when Ted sees Larry out to dinner at the same restaurant.

 Our Desser”Ted” Blueberry Pie cocktail starts out with a bit of Smirnoff No. 21 Vodka, some muddled fresh blueberries and a lime wedge.
 The muddled blueberries imparts a fresh fruity tartness to the cocktail, plus makes for a beautiful purple color!

 We wanted to bring out the baked goods flavors since we were calling this a pie cocktail, so we added some amaro.
-Amaro typically use lots of warm baking spices, which definitely brings to mind a delicious dessert.
+Amaro typically use lots of warm baking spices.
+This definitely brings to mind a delicious dessert.
 A bit of amaretto brings a hit of nutty sweetness to the cocktail that reminds the drinker of the toasty flavor of a fresh baked pie crust.

 Cheers, and don’t forget to check out the new season of Curb Your Enthusiasm!

-- 1.25 oz Smirnoff No. 21 Vodka
+- 1.25 oz Smirnoff No 21 Vodka

 - 1 oz chocolate coffee liqueur